 Divorce proceedings, on average, are completed in just under one year.
-However, the steps taken in that relatively short period of time can have life-long implications, especially if there are minor children involved.
+However, the steps taken in that relatively short period of time can have life-long implications, especially if minor children are involved.
 Selecting the right divorce lawyer will help you protect your rights and your future.
 The Legal Helpers can connect you to an experienced divorce attorney that you can trust to represent your interests every step of the way.
 Finding a lawyer can be an overwhelming task, but we make it easy to get matched up with top divorce lawyers near you!

-Divorce law, also sometimes referred to as matrimonial law, family law, or domestic relations, is a specialized field of practice; retaining an attorney who does not specialize or spend a significant portion of his or her practice in the field of divorce can be costly down the line.
+Divorce law, also sometimes referred to as matrimonial law, family law, or domestic relations, is a specialized field of practice, retaining an attorney who does not specialize or spend a significant portion of his or her practice in the field of divorce can be costly down the line.

 A seasoned divorce attorney should have the skill and experience to:

 Is a divorce lawyer necessary?
 In the simplest cases - no children, no assets, and a short marriage - there may not be much disagreement between you and your spouse.
-However, it is more common that there are one or more circumstances that call for the seasoned knowledge of an experienced divorce attorney to make sure your interests are fully represented.
+However, it is more common that one or more circumstances call for the seasoned knowledge of an experienced divorce attorney to make sure your interests are fully represented.
 Examples include:

 You may even want to find a lawyer with more specific experience - for example, if you or your spouse are a nurse or a police officer, you may be best served to hire a divorce lawyer who has had other clients with the same background because individuals in these types of employment can have special situations when it comes to retirement funds.